A pathologist is a doctor who interprets and diagnoses the changes caused by disease in the body's cells and tissues

 - carry out research and keep up to date with new information relevant to your field.

-Consultants may apply for local and national Clinical Excellence Awards and may also be able to supplement their salary by working in private practice.
+Consultants may apply for local and national Clinical Excellence Awards and are also able to supplement their salary by working in private practice.

-Figures relate to the pay and conditions of medical doctors within the NHS, which is the largest employer of pathologists in the UK.
+Figures relate to the pay and conditions of medical doctors within the NHS - the largest employer of pathologists in the UK.